TheVladimirPopa/MolSim/README.md

                 Use the given <filepath> as the path for the outputfiles(iteration number and file-ending are added automatically) If not specified "MD_vtk" is used

+        -j, --statistics
+                If active particle statistics (e.g. the radial distribution function) will be printed out

         -n, --no-output
                 If active no files will be written, even overwrites -o.